SeiryuZ/HemeWeb/proposal/README.md

 For reasons above, I propose to create an extension to HemeLB called HemeWeb.
 HemeWeb will be a web application for HemeLB simulation workflow that hide the configuration complexity from the users.
-Doctors and Scientists, will only to deal with a web interface instead of installing and configuring tools by themselves.
-Moreover, containerization technology will also be used to make sure that the HemeLB clusters are going to be reusable, so that users can use whichever version of the tools they wish and the infrastructure will adapt automatically.
-The use of this containerization tools also will help with the open and auditable aspect of this project.
-By using the containerization technology, developers of HemeLB will automatically document the usage of the tools automatically and share it publicly for others to audit, making this project more trustworthy.
+Doctors and Scientists, will deal with an easier to use web interface and have to worry about the simulation input and result  instead of worrying about configuration of the tools.
+Moreover, with the help of containerization technology, all tools that are used in the simulations are going to be packaged in such a way that makes reusing computing resources easy.
+Configured cluster can be reused by simply swapping the container image of the tools, instead of reconfiguring the whole cluster from the start.
+Furthermore, containerization tool will also help with the project being open and auditable since it will require the development of the tools to be publicly shared on its registry for others to inspect and audit.
+Ultimately, The proposed extension will aim to make HemeLB more trustworthy.

 <!--In adhering to the reproducible aspect,-->
 <!--the author propose on creating an "extension" to HemeLB called HemeWeb.-->